 We take the view that child-on-child abuse does happen even if it is not reported.
-Therefore, we have implemented a risk assessment to help to minimise the risk of child - on-child abuse.
+Therefore, on the advice of the TWSP we have implemented a risk assessment to help to minimise the risk of child - on-child abuse.

-We refer to safety planning and support which is used for individual children in response to an alleged or actual incident child-on-child abuse, including sexual violence and where appropriate, incidents of sexual harassment.
+As per the advice of TWSP we refer to safety planning and support which is used for individual children in response to an alleged or actual incident child-on-child abuse, including sexual violence and where appropriate, incidents of sexual harassment.